Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Who Should Join —

-and Why the Answer Matters.
+and Why the Answer Governs Everything Else.

-Productivity governs cost.
+Equipment governs flow.
+Flow governs cost.
 Cost governs profitability.
 Profitability governs the future.
 Every professional in this list governs a fragment of that chain.
 This programme connects those fragments into a single, governed architecture — and those who govern that architecture govern the competitive advantage of their organisation.

-Production & Operations Managers
+Production, Maintenance & Operations Managers

 Lean, Kaizen & CI Leads